Sample-Flutter-Apps/shop_app/README.md

 * Define provider for Products using provider package.
 * Register provider in the main app.
 * Register the listener in product detail screen and read data from providers.
+* Register the provider for eevry single product (registering provider at product grid level).
+* Read the product data in product item widget using provider (no need to paas data through constructor).
+* Do improvement to use consumer to build only sepecific part of the widget using Consumer (no need to build the wholw widget).